insthync/awesome-unity3d/README.md

 ### 3D Bones / IK
 * [EZSoftBone](https://github.com/EZhex1991/EZSoftBone) - A simple kinetic simulator for Unity, you can use it to simulate hair/tail/breast/skirt and other soft objects
 * [Automatic-DynamicBone](https://github.com/OneYoungMean/Automatic-DynamicBone) - unity bone cloth spring system,base by jobs.
+* [Aim-IK](https://github.com/ehsan-mohammadi/Aim-IK) - A Unity package, to procedurally orientate the character's head (and spine) in a direction without using any animation data.

 ### AI
 * [Unity Movement AI](https://github.com/antonpantev/unity-movement-ai) - A library of common movement AI scripts known as Steering Behaviors.
 You can use these scripts to help your NPCs move around your game.